A Key Exchange Construction using Mihailova Subgroups in Braid groups

-\textbf{Abstract.} In this paper, we propose a modified Anshel-Anshel-Goldfeld(AAG) key exchange scheme.
-The hardness assumption underlying this modified construction is based on the membership problem for Mihailova subgroups of the braid group $B_n(n \geq 6)$, a problem that is algorithmically unsolvable.
-According to the security analysis, we show that the proposed scheme is resistant to all known attacks, including quantum computational attacks.
+\textbf{Abstract.} In this paper, we propose a modified Anshel-Anshel-Goldfeld (AAG) key exchange construction.
+The algebraic motivation underlying this construction comes from the membership problem for Mihailova subgroups of the braid group $B_n$ $(n \geq 6)$, a problem that is algorithmically unsolvable.
+We show that this perspective leads naturally to a quotient-group formulation involving Mihailova subgroups modulo the center of $B_n$.
+We also explain, however, that these algebraic facts do not by themselves provide a complete security proof for the protocol, because recovering a functionally equivalent conjugator modulo the center may already suffice for an adversary.
+Thus, the construction should be regarded as an algebraically motivated candidate whose full cryptographic security requires further study.